arcynicoletong/MO-IT101-Group1/MotorPHPayrollSystem/README.md

 ---

 ### Method 11: Payroll Staff Session Handler
 This method manages the interactive menu for users with the "payroll_staff" role.
 It provides processing options for single or bulk employee payroll.
+After processing either one or all employees, it prints a success message.
+Choosing **Exit** in the payroll submenu **terminates the program**.

 ```java